titaniummachine1/Swing_prediction.lua/README.md

 ## describtion
-👥 The script finds the closest enemy player on the opposing team and calculates their Velocity.
+👥 The script finds best target taking into account distance, fov, health.

-⏱️ it checks if the user's eye position is going to be inside the range hitbox of the enemy that is always at the predicted position of the enemy.
+⏱️ it checks if the user's eye position.

+  then gets enemy hitbox size and adjsuts it with swign range of weapon you have.

-👊 when the predicted position of a user is inside the area of predicted position of the enemy then it attacks
+👊 when the predicted position of a user eyes is inside the area of predicted position of the enemy then it attacks

 💻 predicts enemy's movement and hit's them with their melee weapon as soon as it is possible.

 # Setup
-Put all required files in your %localappdata% folder. including Menulib Folder from repos files.
+Put all required files in your %localappdata% folder. including Menu.lua and Lualib.lua

 How to run Swing_prediction.lua:
   1. Create a .bat file in the same directory as lmaobox.exe.